Estimated reading time: 6 minutes

 The Triangle is decisive, ambitious, goal-oriented, competitive, wants life to revolve around him/her, and thrives when put in (but usually takes!) charge.

 Rectangles are in transition and are experiencing growth.

-Squiggles tend to be creative, animated, expressive and are known to change their mind at the drop of a hat.
-If you chose the circle or squiggle as number one, you are right-brained, tend to be non-systematic in your thinking, prefer relationships over tasks and make decisions based on gut-feelings.
+Squiggles tend to be creative, animated, and expressive and are known to change their mind at the drop of a hat.
+If you chose the circle or squiggle as number one, you are right-brained, tend to be non-systematic in your thinking, prefer relationships over tasks and make decisions based on gut feelings.

 Keep in mind that we are a sum total of all of the above styles.
 Most of the time, we use the one(s) that are most comfortable and the most natural to us.
 So, what do I do with this information, you ask?
 Once you are aware of your style and the styles of others, you can then “flex”, that is, use your predominant style or one of your non-dominate styles, to:

 - Complement and supplement the styles of others

 - Be a more effective leader

 - Help our teams be more successful

 - Improve selling and customer service skills, and

 Ask ten people what the word trust means, and you’ll get twenty different responses.
 However you define it, experts agree that trust is the critical ingredient ineffective relationships.
 Someone once said that Trust is like money – it takes hours to earn it but seconds to lose.